Escaping the Dumb Zone with RLMs

 User: How many API endpoints are defined?

-The model receives ~500 tokens of instructions.
-The 95K token codebase exists as a Python variable it can query.
+Now the model receives ~500 tokens of instructions, while the 95K token codebase exists as a Python variable it can query.
 First iteration might be:

 import re